GET IN TOUCH

 How to Remove or Resolve a Kansas Tax Lien

 Removing or resolving a Kansas tax lien depends on how much you owe and whether the lien has already been filed through a tax warrant.
-The Kansas Department of Revenue (KDOR) offers several lawful methods to help taxpayers settle outstanding debts and clear property titles.
+KDOR offers several lawful methods to help taxpayers settle outstanding debts and clear property titles.

 1. Full Payment and Automatic Release

 The most direct way to remove a lien is to pay the full balance, including all penalties, interest, and court fees assessed pursuant to state law.
-Once payment is received, KDOR files a satisfaction of judgment with the district court.
-This filing officially clears the lien from public records in the county where it was recorded.
-The department also updates records in the treasurer’s office where the lien was recorded, ensuring the taxpayer’s property is encumbrance-free.
+Once payment is received, KDOR coordinates the filing of a satisfaction of judgment with the district court.
+This filing officially clears the lien from public records in the county where it was recorded and confirms that the taxpayer's real property is encumbrance-free.

 2. Payment Arrangements and Abatement

 If full payment is not possible, taxpayers can request an installment agreement or petition for abatement.
-These options allow a person or corporation to default on taxes to satisfy the debt while gradually preventing further enforcement actions.
-Once the balance is paid under the approved terms, KDOR proceeds with a filing to release the lien.
+These options allow a person or corporation to satisfy the debt gradually while preventing further enforcement actions.
+Once the balance is paid under the approved terms, KDOR proceeds with a filing to release the lien through the district court.

 3. Dormant or Expired Warrants

 A lien may become a dormant judgment if the state does not act on it within the statutory timeframe.
-However, KDOR can seek revival under amendments thereto, Kansas law, restoring its collection rights through a renewed warrant or a warrant signed by the Secretary of Revenue.
+However, KDOR can seek revival under Kansas law, restoring its collection rights through a renewed warrant signed by the Secretary of Revenue or designee.

 4. Sale or Transfer of Property

-If property covered by a lien—such as real estate, a lease, or oil rights—is sold, the lien must be satisfied before ownership changes.
-The state has priority in collecting proceeds from such a purchaser, ensuring that all debts outlined in the preceding paragraph are fully paid before release.
+If property covered by a lien — such as real estate or mineral rights — is sold, the lien must be satisfied before ownership changes.
+The state has priority in collecting proceeds from a purchaser, ensuring that all debts outlined in the warrant are fully paid before release.

 Through these procedures, taxpayers can resolve their liens, protect property rights, and restore their financial standing with the state of Kansas.